FERTILITY SUPPLEMENTS THAT REALLY WORK

 Probiotics for fertility — really!

-I’ve got a whole blog post about probiotics for fertility and pregnancy-specific concerns — as probiotics for fertility is one a lot of folks miss.
+I’ve got a whole blog post about probiotics for fertility and pregnancy-specific concerns —as probiotics for fertility is one a lot of folks miss.

 I recommend probiotics for fertility for:

-• Those with digestive or anxiety-related main concerns
+Those with digestive or anxiety-related main concerns

-• Folks with endometriosis or PID (pelvic inflammatory disease)
+Folks with endometriosis or PID (pelvic inflammatory disease)

-• Everyone every-now-and-then for good measure — including while pregnant and nursing
+Everyone every-now-and-then for good measure -- including while pregnant and nursing

 Magnesium for fertility.

-I recommend magnesium for fertility for:
+I recommend magnesium for:

-• People with constipation — high doses of magnesium citrate or oxide
+Constipation: higher doses of magnesium citrate or oxide

-Epsom salt baths and spritzes seem to get magnesium into the body with less digestive and laxative changes.
-I recommend trying 2 cups of epsom salt in a 15-minute bath as needed.
-Remember, higher doses of any type of magnesium are more likely to cause loose stools.
+Epsom salt baths and magnesium sprays seem to get magnesium into the body with less digestive or laxative effect.
+I recommend 2 cups of Epsom salt in a 15-minute bath as needed.
+Remember, higher doses of any type of magnesium are more likely to cause loose stools.I think it’s incredibly ethical and absolutely important to drop the silver-bullet, too-good-to-be-true narrative around things like fixing eggs or overhauling hormones.
+If fixing infertility were as simple as swallowing the right handful of pills, no one would need IVF.
+And ditto for curing cancer or any other complicated biological condition.

 And those are my most frequently suggested fertility supplements with the accompanying situations that make me suggest them!